hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 • Anchors MAY NOT define a broader or different topic.
 • Anchors exist only to bind and reinforce the root — never to replace it.

+You buy 1 root domain (the real site).

+You buy 5 pillar domains (tiny “anchor” domains).

+Each pillar domain hosts one tiny JSON file.

+The root publishes one stack file that points to those five pillar files.

+That’s it.

 /type prevents class confusion (“what kind of thing is this?”)

 /entity pins the actual noun/ID (“which thing exactly?”)